mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-spark/index.md

 <!-- markdownlint-disable MD018 -->
 ## KUDO Spark

 Kommander Catalog adds integration for [KUDO Spark Operator](https://github.com/mesosphere/kudo-spark-operator/), which simplifies day 2 operations of [Apache Spark](https://spark.apache.org/).

 #include /dkp/kommander/1.3/include/kudo-intro.tmpl

 It is **strongly recommended** to view the [KUDO Spark Documentation](https://github.com/mesosphere/kudo-spark-operator/tree/master/kudo-spark-operator/docs/latest) which covers the KUDO Spark Operator in-depth.
-This document covers the integration aspects of KUDO Spark Operator with D2iQ Kommander.
+This document covers the integration aspects of KUDO Spark Operator with Kommander.

 ### Installation

 #### Kommander Catalog

 KUDO Spark is located in the Kommander Catalog.
 To access the catalog:

-#include /dkp/kommander/1.3/include/kommander-catalog-drilldown.tmpl
+#include /dkp/kommander/1.4/include/kommander-catalog-drilldown.tmpl

-From the [Project Catalog](/dkp/kommander/1.3/projects/platform-services/) select the desired version of Spark and click Deploy.

 Below is an example of what should appear in the Kommander UI.
-The dialog is populated with sensible defaults:
+The dialog is populated with defaults:

 ![Spark Service Install Configuration](/dkp/kommander/1.3/img/platform-services-spark-config-dialog.png)